 2020 Date TBD (Day Camp: grades K-3) – St. Paul, MN

 Camp Odayin’s Day Camp is for children with heart disease that are in grades K-3, who would benefit from connecting with other young people who may share similar health, emotional, and social concerns.
 The program is Monday through Friday from 9:00 a.m. to 3:00 p.m.
 Camper eligibility is determined upon recommendation by a pediatric cardiologist and approval by the Camp Odayin Medical Director.
 The camp director and your child’s cardiologist can help you assess if your child should attend camp.
 The only charge to a camper is $25.

 Camper applications are available in early March, and are due July 1st.
 Registrations are processed on a first come, first served basis.
 After your child’s registration is complete, you will receive packing lists and additional details.
 Please contact us to request to be on our mailing list.

 As part of the registration process, campers need to receive a general physical exam from a pediatrician (not their cardiologist) within one year of the first day of camp.
 For Day Campers, this is due July 1st.

-Camp Odayin’s Day Camp is located at Dodge Nature Center Farm Education Building at 1701 Charlton Street, West St. Paul, MN 55118.
+Day Camp is hosted at the Dodge Nature Center Farm Education Building at 1701 Charlton Street, West St. Paul, MN 55118.
 Dodge Nature Center is located on 320 acres of diverse landscape and offers a variety of experiences with over five miles of hiking trails, prairie and oak savanna restoration projects, bridges over small streams and a 550 foot boardwalk across a large pond.
-The Nature Center also includes a demonstration farm, apple orchard, apiary and unique classrooms.
+The Nature Center also includes a demonstration farm, apple orchard, apiary, and unique classrooms.